passepartoutvpn/passepartout/README.md

 ### Ease of use

 With its native look & feel, Passepartout focuses on ease of use.
-It does so by stripping the .ovpn flags that are today obsolete or rarely used.
-With good approximation, it mimics the most relevant features you will find in OpenVPN 2.4.x.
+It does so by stripping the flags that are today obsolete or rarely used.
+With good approximation, it mimics the most relevant features you will find in the official OpenVPN and WireGuard clients.

+Not to mention iCloud support, which makes your VPN profiles available on all your devices without any additional effort!

 [<img src="res/ios/snap-profile.png" width="300">](res/ios/snap-profile.png)